The Session voted to open the Sanctuary for in-person worship

 A. No, we are modifying our usual offering practice.
 Offering plates will be set up on several tables/small stands in the Narthex so that you can deposit your offering before or after the worship service.
 As always, you can also give online.

-Q. How can we safely greet our pastors and fellow worshippers?
+Q. How can we safely greet our fellow worshippers?

 A. Based on our social distancing practice, we ask worshippers to use ways of greeting each other that do not involve proximity or physical conflict.
-Our pastors will be placing their hands over their hearts as they move through the Sanctuary before the service (keeping social distance), and you may want to use this gesture.
-A wave or other gesture will be fine!
+These include placing your hand over your heart, a wave, or other friendly gesture.

 Q. Will there be Sunday School or youth activities?

-A. Sunday School, Bible Bunch, and Nursery will not be held during this first phase of our re-opening (through end of October).
+A. Sunday School, Bible Bunch, and Nursery will not be held during this phase of our re-opening.
 There will be no in-person youth groups meeting or young adult events in this timeframe.